AnmolGauravSingh/Blockchain_Project/README.md

 # Blockchain-AI Project
-Here is a sample README file for a project that predicts future rewards for miners using a predictive ML model:

-# Project Name: Predicting Future Rewards for Miners

 ## Overview
 This project aims to predict how much reward a miner will get in the future using a predictive machine learning model.
 The data is taken from a blockchain mining site, and the model will be trained on historical data to make predictions about future rewards.